Grane Municipality: Name

 Researchers into municipal naming practices have concluded that the stem 'gran', found in a series of names nationwide, cannot have its source in the environmental connection to spruce timber.
 At the root is certainly an Old Norse word which must have denoted something 'sharp', and which is now extant in only a few Norse dialects with traditional meanings.
 Used in a place name, the stem would probably signify 'something which protrudes up from the landscape.'

-Another theory is that the name derives from the South Sámi word kråane, which means 'corner' or 'crook', referring to the bending and curving of the Vefsna river in the area.
+Another theory is that the name derives from the Southern Sámi word kråane, which means 'corner' or 'crook', referring to the bending and curving of the Vefsna river in the area.
 This is also the point where the river flowing westward from Hattfjelldal changes direction and turns north towards the Vefsnfjord.

 Coat of arms

 The coat of arms was granted on 18 July 1980.
 The official blazon is "Argent, a salmon haurient azure" (På sølv bunn en springende blå laks).
 This means the arms have a field (background) that has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a leaping salmon.
 This was chosen as a symbol of the rich salmon rivers Vefsna and Svenningelva that run through the municipality.
 There are many small waterfalls where jumping salmon can be observed in the summer.
 The arms were designed by P. Lakfors.